 Thanks to a generous grant from the Womens Fund of Smith County, we are now able to offer counseling services free of charge for Smith County Students in our Downtown Tyler Offices.
-This service is available to all students who reside in Smith County and attend a Smith County school K-12 and College age.
+This service is available to all students who reside in Smith County or attend a Smith County school K-12 and College age.

 As many as 20% of students have behavioral, emotional and mental health issues that require counseling or treatment.
 Of these youth, more than 80% never receive any mental health care for their issues and 10% go on to drop out of school.

 At Next Step, we want to ensure that teens experiencing mental health issues get the support they need, no matter what.
 We can partner with your school to provide a Licensed Professional Counselor on campus, so any student on your campus can access counseling at no cost.
 Many schools have a student to guidance counselor ratio of 500:1.
 Most school guidance counselors simply don’t have the time to spend with the 30-60-100 or more students that require many hours of individualized counseling sessions over the course of the school year.